Just a helpful list of 11 refreshing summer drinks to make at home this summer to help you beat the heat.

 5. Cookies and Cream Milkshake

 I’m pretty calorie-conscious since its quarantine, and I really do not need to gain weight.
 But this beverage – I make an exception for this.
 Every.
 Single.
 Time.
 It’s too good to pass up.
 I’ll write this recipe out for one person, I mean, I’d probably drink more if I make a larger amount.
+This is the ultimate summer drink for refreshment and fulfilling your desires of cookies!

 - 1 cup Vanilla Icecream